chimericdream/worldofpannotia.com/src/_wondrous_items/elixir-of-hiding.md

   marketPriceSpecial: ""
   weight: ""
   description: |
-    A character drinking this liquid gains an intuitive ability to hide (+10 competence bonus on _hide_ checks for 1 hour).
+    A character drinking this liquid gains an intuitive ability to hide (+10 competence bonus on {% skill_link hide %} checks for 1 hour).
 ---